 You don't need to be a rocket scientist, you don't need to be a finance professor, and you don't even need to be an economist to notice these differences.
 One obvious one is the credit ratings afforded to Canadian utilities compared to US utilities.
 On average, Canadian utilities receive higher credit ratings than their US counterparts.
-This is exactly what you would expect if Canadian utilities faced lower business risks.
+This is exactly what you would expect if Canadian utilities faced lower business risks.130

-&quot;In the regulatory arena, in the United States before the various federal and state commissions, the DCF method is overwhelmingly favoured.
+"In the regulatory arena, in the United States before the various federal and state commissions, the DCF method is overwhelmingly favoured.
 In Canada, it's overwhelmingly not favoured.
 The capital asset pricing model seems to hold greater favour in Canada."

 Written Evidence of Mr. Coyne, Exhibit 50.01, Section 3, page 49 and 51.
+Written Evidence of Mr. Coyne, Exhibit 50.01, Section 3, page 49 and 51.

-Written Evidence of the ATCO Utilities, Exhibit 50.01, Section 1, page 6.
+129 Written Evidence of the ATCO Utilities, Exhibit 50.01, Section 1, page 6.